Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

-# Functional Assessment of Cancer Therapy - Esophageal (FACT-E)
+# Functional Assessment of Cancer Therapy - General (FACT-G)

 ## Overview
-This repository provides an implementation for scoring the Functional Assessment of Cancer Therapy - Esophageal (FACT-E) questionnaire and its subscales, including: physical well-being, social/family well-being, emotional well-being, functional well-being, and esophagus cancer subscale.
-The implementation ensures accurate calculation of all subscale scores while handling reverse-scored items and missing values according to version 4 of the FACT-E scoring guidelines (https://www.facit.org/measures/fact-e).
+This repository provides an implementation for scoring the Functional Assessment of Cancer Therapy - General (FACT-G) questionnaire and its subscales, including: physical well-being, social/family well-being, emotional well-being, and functional well-being.
+The implementation ensures accurate calculation of all subscale scores while handling reverse-scored items and missing values according to version 4 of the FACT-E scoring guidelines (https://www.facit.org/measures/fact-g).

 ## Features
-These files provide a complete solution for FACT-E scoring that can be run from the command line.
+These files provide a complete solution for FACT-G scoring that can be run from the command line.
 The script:
 1. Extracts relevant columns from the input data
 2. Defines all subscales and their items.
 3. Creates a reusable function for calculating subscale scores.
 4. Handles reverse-scored items appropriately.
 5. Calculates all subscale scores with proper handling of reverse-scored items
-6. Calculates all FACT-E components:
+6. Calculates all FACT-G components:
    - **Physical Well-Being (PWB)**
    - **Social/Family Well-Being (SWB)**
    - **Emotional Well-Being (EWB)**
    - **Functional Well-Being (FWB)**
-   - **Esophageal Cancer Subscale (ECS)**
    - **FACT-G total** (PWB + SWB + EWB + FWB)
-   - **FACT-E total** (FACT-G + ECS)
-   - **Trial Outcome Index (TOI)** (PWB + FWB + ECS)
 7. Outputs the results to a CSV file
 8. Displays summary statistics
 9. Follows standard FACT scoring guidelines, including: